jacksonmccluskey/jackson-restore/README.md

 Upon success, the log with your restored data will be deleted.
 If there is another failure, the log will remain to be processed by the next iteration of this program.

-Run this on a scheduled task to make sure your failed requests are always restored as soon as possible.
+Run this on a scheduled task `ENV=PRODUCTION` to make sure your failed requests are always restored as soon as possible.

 _Currently, the program does not make new requests through `jackson-load-balancer` because it would log a new error for each new failure resulting in exponential log growth if the destination API continues to fail.
 I am working on this._